-Deborah Howard, RN, CHPN (Certified Hospice and Palliative Nurse), and her husband, Theron, live near Little Rock, Arkansas, where she divides her time between writing, lecturing and working as a nurse.
+Deborah Howard, RN, and her husband, Theron, live near Little Rock, Arkansas, where she divides her time between writing, editing, ghosting, lecturing and working as a nurse.
 Though she has worked in various nursing fields, it was when she found hospice care that she discovered her nursing passion.
 She views her work with hospice as a personal ministry.
 Deborah is a versatile musician and an avid tennis player.
-She enjoys music, art, reading, decorating, movies, word games, cooking and spending time with friends and family.
+She enjoys music, art, reading, decorating, movies, word games, cooking and spending time with friends and family--especially her grandchildren!
 She is a member of the Bible Church of Little Rock and treasures her time in the study of God's word, both corporately and personally.

 A Word from the Author:

 “Sunsets" began as a labor of love, an attempt to help people deal with the difficult issues surrounding the end of life.
 I wanted to put this information into the maximum number of hands because, well, death will affect each one of us.
 This topic is relevant to everyone!
 Though I wrote it within the specific confines of the subject of death and dying, the content of this book can easily be applied to any event that threatens to break your heart.
 This book is for all who have asked themselves, ‘Where is God in all of this?’ or ‘What did I do to deserve this?’
 But it is also for those who want to discover ways to comfort and help a loved one who is experiencing this lonesome journey.
 It is for those who find comfort in the promises of God.